HTTPArchive/httparchive.org/README.md

-# HTTPArchive.org Web Server on App Engine
+# HTTPArchive.org Website

-New and improved version of [HTTP Archive](https://httparchive.org).
-This replaces the [legacy version](https://legacy.httparchive.org), the source code for which is still available at [HTTPArchive/legacy.httparchive.org](https://github.com/HTTPArchive/legacy.httparchive.org).

 ## Run Locally

-This is an Astro and Node.js-based application (Express server).
+This is an Astro-based web application for HTTPArchive.org.
 It requires **Node.js >= 24.0.0**.

 1. Install the NPM dependencies: